graphile/graphile.github.io/src/pages/postgraphile/make-extend-schema-plugin.md

 ## graphile-utils makeExtendSchemaPlugin

-The `graphile-utils` module contains some helpers for extending your PostGraphile (or Graphile Build) GraphQL schema without having to understand the complex plugin system.
+The `graphile-utils` module contains some helpers for extending your PostGraphile (or Graphile Engine) GraphQL schema without having to understand the complex plugin system.

 The main one you'll care about to start with is `makeExtendSchemaPlugin`.